Healesville

 A microbrewery is not exactly what you might expect to find tucked away among panel-beaters and sheet-metal fabricators in the industrial estates of Moorabbin, 20 minutes south-east of Melbourne.
 While the location may...
 Find out moreMatilda Bay Garage Brewery 51 km

 Previously operating as the Stockade Brewery, this South Dandenong-based microbrewery was acquired by the Foster’s-owned Matilda Bay Brewing in 2004 and re-badged as their ‘garage’ brewery.
 Then head...
-Find out moreJamieson Brewery 68 km
+Find out moreCampsites around town

 The Gums camping area 23 km

 The Gums camping area can be reached by travelling 4 km down Glenburn Rd from Kinglake, and then continuing for another 6 km down Eucalyptus Rd.
-While the campsites here in the midst of the Great Dividing Range are being...
+While the campsites here in the midst of the Great Dividing Range have been...
 Find out moreBull Creek camping area 25 km

 From the Melba Hwy, turn east on Murrindindi Rd to the south of Devlins Bridge.
 The Bull Creek camping area is signposted off this road at the southern end of the Murrindindi Scenic Reserve....
 Find out moreThe Ferns camping area 26 km

-This camping area beside the Murrindindi River is signposted off Murrindindi Rd about 400 m north of the Bull Creek campground....
+This camping area beside the Murrindindi River is signposted off Murrindindi Rd, about 100 m south of Falls Creek Rd....
 Find out moreWater Gauge camping area 27 km

 The Water Gauge camping area is located off Murrindindi Rd some 1.4 km north of The Ferns....
-Find out moreKurth Kiln picnic and camping area 28 km
+Find out moreKurth Kiln camping area 28 km

 This camping area is accessed via Soldiers Rd, which branches off the Gembrook–Launching Place Rd.
 As you stroll through the mountain ash, keep your eyes peeled for swamp wallabies and echidnas....
 Find out morePine Tree camping area 29 km